NativeScript/firebase/packages/firebase-ui/README.md

     .ui()
     .useEmulator(host, port);
 ```
+Allows you to point a `com.firebase.ui.auth.AuthUI` instance to an emulator at a specific host and port.

 | Param | Type | Description |
 | --- | --- | --- |
 | `host` | `string` | The host of the emulator. |